keenanhallas/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach goes through each element of an array and performs an action, and pushing these results to a new array is manual, while .map actually returns a new array of the same length by default

 2. What is the difference between a function and a method?

+The two are very similar - a block of code that performs an action.
+The difference is that a method is a function that is used as a value in an object's property and is called using dot notation

 3. What is closure?

+Closure is the creation of a new scope within any function or block of code.
+The information, such as variables, within this closure is not available from outside of this scope.
+This helps to protect the bindings in the scope from being changed in the global scope.
+However, the scope will have access to any variables outside the scope.

 4. Describe the four rules of the 'this' keyword.

+  1. "this", when used in the global scope, refers to wherever JS is running, such as the console

+  2. "this" is automatically bound to (refers to) an object when used inside that object's body, such as in a method (called implicit binding).
+Another way to think of it is that "this" refers to the object to the left of the dot when a method is called.

+  3. "this" also will refer to the object being created and output from a constructor function

+  4. When using .bind, .call, & .apply when calling a method, "this" will refer to the object being passed into these methods, overriding the default binding of "this"

 5. Why do we need super() in an extended class?

+It passes the child's attributes to the parent and links the two together so inheritance can occur

 ## Project Set up